Lancaster students, here are the 11 things you should have on your autumn checklist

 Tis’ the season of crunchy leaves, knitted jumpers, Gilmore Girls and Halloween

 Who doesn’t love October and November in Lancaster?
-The trees become orange-toned and themed drinks pop up in all the cafés.
-We are also reminded of the dark witchy history in this area…
+The trees become orange-toned and themed drinks start popping up in all the cafés.
+With Halloween creeping up on us, we’re also reminded of the dark witchy history in this area…

-To make the most of these months, here’s a checklist of fun things to do, see and eat.
+To make the most of these months, here’s a checklist of all the fun things to do, see and eat around the city.

 1. Get a pumpkin spiced latte or hot chocolate from Coastal & Co

-Everybody knows how Coastal makes a top-notch toastie, and very delicious drinks.
-As it gets colder, nothing is more comforting than walking to your lecture, sipping on one of these warming drinks.
+Everybody knows how Coastal makes a top-notch toastie and very delicious drinks.
+As it gets colder, nothing is more comforting than walking to your lecture, sipping on one of these warming beverages.

 2. Visit Penny Street Collectables for autumn trinkets

-The staff are always very welcoming and friendly, which is a bonus.
+The staff are always super welcoming and friendly too, which is a bonus.

 3. Visit Williamson Park and gather conkers